Auckland (FS2)

 Maths

-Maths is taught four times a week.
-Each week our maths focus builds on practical problem solving, reasoning and numeracy skills.
-Whilst the children are learning independently there are other opportunities outside of our guided mathematics lessons where they can develop their skills and understanding.
-This term, during our maths sessions, we will be:
+Every week we will have a different maths focus, all of which builds on problem solving, reasoning and key number skills.
+Whilst the children are learning independently there are other opportunities outside of mathematics lessons where they can develop their skills and understanding.

 Computing